Introduction to Samba

 As you can see from Figure 19.2, “SMB Machines in Nautilus”, there is an icon for each machine within the workgroup.
 Double-click on an icon to view the Samba shares on the machine.
 If a username and password combination is required, you are prompted for them.

-Alternately, you can also specify the Samba server and sharename in the Location: bar for Nautilus using the following syntax (replace and with the appropriate values):
+Alternately, you can also specify the Samba server and sharename in the Location: bar for Nautilus using the following syntax (replace

 To query the network for Samba servers, use the findsmb command.
 For each server found, it displays its IP address, NetBIOS name, workgroup name, operating system, and SMB server version.